angrifel/gen-mdl/README.md

             shared_in_fb : { type: bool, exclude: [typescript] }

 ```
-## What do I get after invoking genmdl?
+## What do I get after invoking gen-mdl?

 For the model above you would get the following files